Economic revival uncertain due to govt's short-sighted policy decisions, Covid: Tharoor | Business

 ''The current cash outgo clearly shows the government will be unable to stick to its own claimed targets of capping the fiscal deficit at 6.8 per cent of the GDP.
 They are going to exceed that,'' he said.

-The government remains liable for nearly Rs 46,000 crore of the accumulated debt and that, therefore, has been passed on to taxpayers, he said and took a swipe at the government noting, ''Achche Din (good days) are going to be a wild coming, no question about it, if it comes at all.''
-Tharoor also hit out at the government over allocations earmarked for the Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA), saying though the supplementary demands for grants propose to give modest boost to the scheme, the proposed allocation of Rs 2,239 crore reveals that the government continues to ''grossly underestimate'' the importance of the scheme ''as a lifeline to rural India''.
+The government remains liable for nearly Rs 46,000 crore of the accumulated debt and that, therefore, has been passed on to taxpayers, he said and took a swipe at the government noting ''achche din (good days) are going to be a wild coming, no question about it, if it comes at all.''
+Tharoor also hit out at the government over allocations earmarked for the Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA), saying though the supplementary demand for grants proposes to give modest boost to the scheme, the proposed allocation of Rs 2,239 crore reveals that the government continues to ''grossly underestimate'' the importance of the scheme ''as a lifeline to rural India''.

 ''Some money has been requested and I'm sure this House will gladly grant it.
 But, is it enough or is it too little, too late,'' he asked, adding, ''The government slashed allocations for the scheme by 35 per cent in the budget that we approved earlier this year (in February)''.